 Apparel wholesalers need to protect their reputation for meeting contract delivery dates to earn repeat business.
 Buyers use the on-time delivery KPI -- shipments made without any extensions or delays divided by the total number of shipments -- to evaluate the factories they use.
 A variation called “on time in full," or OTIF, considers quality and quantity of items in a shipped order as part of a wholesaler's ability to deliver.

 By establishing your performance benchmarks now for 2018, you will position your apparel business to continuously improve and optimize long-term customer value.
-This is the only way to ensure you maintain competitive advantage in 2018 and beyond.
+This is the only way to ensure you maintain a competitive advantage in 2018 and beyond.

 Contact Sapphire today to speak with an expert about your apparel business.